 Even organisations which mandate their travel policies struggle to attain full compliance.
 Often, particular staff or business units feel they are immune.
 For example, sales teams sometimes argue that because they are revenue-generators and travel a lot, they are entitled to fly business class or stay in five-star properties – even when such classes are prohibited under the policy.

-Monitoring travel compliance by department or business unit and sharing the findings with all teams tends to show up non-compliance, and therefore can be effective in reducing it.
+Monitoring travel compliance by department or business unit and sharing the findings with all teams tends to highlight good behaviour, and therefore can be effective in reducing it.

 Lead from the front